 Michael Waddell’s Wildlife Management Tips & Techniques

 Every year, more and more Americans are choosing to leave city life and put down roots beyond the city limits.
 And for many, the desire to build a new lifestyle around recreational hunting, habitat improvement, or multi-generational traditions is fueling their rural moves.
 Maybe your family falls into this camp.
 If so, you might be interested in an actionable wildlife management plan to create a habitat more wildlife will choose to call home.
-And, if the thought of doing so seems a bit overwhelming, Backyard Life has tapped Michael Waddell.
-A legendary hunter and lifelong homesteader he has the best practical, straightforward advice you’ll need to get started.
+And, if the thought of doing so seems a bit overwhelming, Backyard Life has tapped Michael Waddell, a legendary hunter and lifelong homesteader.
+He offers up the best practical, straightforward advice you’ll need to get started with your wildlife management planning.

 Wildlife Management Principles